 The sisters are animal lovers so they created a vegan and cruelty-free brand of clean and healthy beauty products.

-Their gel polishes are 7-free.
+According to NCLA, their gel polishes are 7-free.
 So they have no formaldehyde, formaldehyde resin, DBP, toluene, camphor, TPHP, or xylene.

 NCLA polishes are also vegan and not tested on animals.